percyliang/sfig/README.md

     http://cs.stanford.edu/~pliang/sfig/examples/tutorial.html

 sfig works by itself, but you can readily incorporate third-party libraries.
 For example, sfig uses MathJax to render math.
-You can download some of these
+To download these packages,
-packages:
+type:

     ./download-packages

-If you want to create a presentation, start with the following as a template:
+If you want to create a presentation, type

-    examples/simple-presentation.html

-In any sfig presentation, you can press '?' for help.
+    ./create-presentation <name of presentation>

+Notes:
+* Type 'shift-f' to toggle between full screen mode.
+* Before you give a presentation, type 'shift-r' to pre-render all the slides.

 Currently, sfig has been tested with Chrome 21 and Firefox 15 on Linux and both work, although the math and animations work much better in Firefox due to a bug